Star Citizen: Gameplay

 Star Citizen combines features from space simulator, first person shooter, and massively multiplayer online genres across its four playable modes.
 These modes, called modules, provide different player experiences from one another.
 Three of the modules, Hangar, Arena Commander, and Star Marine, provide examples of gameplay features that appears in the Persistent Universe module, but also have their own mechanics.

 Hangar module

 In the Hangar Module, players can explore or modify their purchased ships that have been publicly released and interact with the ship's systems, though no flying options are available.
 Also included are decorations and flair that can be placed and arranged within the hangar.
-As of Star Citizen Alpha patch 3.13.1a (May 19th 2021), the Hangar Module is currently disabled due to ongoing issues with no time frame for when it will return.
+As of Star Citizen Alpha patch 3.13.1a (which was released May 19, 2021), the Hangar Module is currently disabled due to ongoing issues.

 Arena Commander

 Arena Commander is an in-fiction space combat simulator allowing players to fly ships in various game types against other players or AI opponents.
 In the Free Flight game type, players can pilot their ship without threat of combat encounters, while in Vanduul Swarm up to 4 players fight waves of computer controlled enemies.
 Capture the Core is a game type inspired by classic capture the flag rules, where a team must capture the opposing team's core and deposit it on their side.
 A racing game type, set on a specifically designed map with three courses, allows players to fly through checkpoints and attempt to beat each other's time.
 Game types like Battle Royale and Team place players in direct opposition of one another, gaining points for destroying enemy ships.
 A final game type, called Pirate Swarm, is a horde based game type similar to Vanduul Swarm but with different enemy types.

 G-force effects on the pilot were introduced in Arena Commander, which could cause the player character to black out if they moved in a way that applied substantial g-forces on the ship.
 Equipment to customize ships used in Arena Commander can be rented to further allow for modification of player ship combat ability.
 While a multi-crew component of Arena Commander was announced at a 2015 Star Citizen conference, it has yet to be implemented in the game.